davefancher/ReactReduxWorkshop/readme.md

 <hr />

-## Part 3: My First React Project: Hello World
+## Module 3: My First React Project: Hello World

 In the last section we built created our workspace and imported all the necessary components to build a simple React application but we haven't actually started using React yet since all we're serving up is some HTML.